SketchResponse/sketchresponse/docs/physics_grader.md

         return False, "Isolation bubble should only cut the horizontal beam once."
 ```

 There are two valid isolation bubbles that can be drawn for this problem.
-In both of them, the vertical beam should not be cut by the bubble and the horizontal beam should be cut at the point labeled with the vertical dashed line.
+In both of them, the vertical beam should not be cut by the bubble and the horizontal beam should be cut at the point labeled C.

 ### Checking the beam points on the isolation bubble